nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-09-08-leftist-heap.markdown

 A common definition of `rank` is the length of the shortest path from a node to a leaf, and defined as:
 $$\forall n:\neg leaf(n),rank(n) = min(rank(n_{left}), rank(n_{right})) + 1$$

-This defines a height-biased leftist heap.
+This creates a height-biased leftist heap.
 The following graph shows the `rank` value for all nodes:

 ![Fig. 3: Height-biased leftist heap](/images/leftist-heaps/height-biased.svg)